 "She was in that period between being asleep and fully awake," Assistant Berkshire District Attorney Marianne Shelvey told the jury.

-Matthews' attorney, Jill Sheldon, told the jury to "focus on the details,"
+Matthews' attorney, Jill Sheldon, told the jury to "focus on the details," including inconsistencies in the alleged victim's statements to police, the taped confession and problems with the DNA evidence.

 The woman, said Sheldon, initially lied to police about the blanket that covered her during the attack, telling them she had given it to a friend to burn because she didn't want to see it again.
 The woman later admitted to police she had made the story up.
 She also admitted lying to police about how much alcohol her boyfriend had consumed that night.